ncsa/community_code_reference/docs/source/CM1_rst/index.rst

 ::

    print *
-   ┬á print *,' Convergence cannot be reached in satadj2 subroutine.'
+     print *,' Convergence cannot be reached in satadj2 subroutine.' print *
-   ┬á print *
-   ┬á print *,' This may be a problem with the algorithm in satadj2.'
-   ┬á print *,' However, the model may have became unstable somewhere' ┬á print *,' else and the symptoms first appeared here.'
+     print *,' This may be a problem with the algorithm in satadj2.' print *,' However, the model may have became unstable somewhere' print *,' else and the symptoms first appeared here.' print *
-   ┬á print *
-   ┬á print *,' Try decreasing the timestep (dtl and/or nsound).'
+     print *,' Try decreasing the timestep (dtl and/or nsound).' print *
-   ┬á print *
-   ┬á print *,'┬á ... stopping cm1 ... '
+     print *,'  ... stopping cm1 ... '
-   ┬á print *
+     print *

-For some reason, at some resolutions this bit of code doesn't get executed, and things just hang, "spinning" down time in the queue. ┬áTo fix the problem (not the code), one must just increase his/her┬ávalue of the variable 'nsound' in the namelist.input file. ┬áIf the user has already maxed that out (I think a value up to 12 is allowed), then they must decrease the main timestep ('dtl') in namelist.input.
+For some reason, at some resolutions this bit of code doesn't get executed, and things just hang, "spinning" down time in the queue.
+To fix the problem (not the code), one must just increase his/her value of the variable 'nsound' in the namelist.input file.
+If the user has already maxed that out (I think a value up to 12 is allowed), then they must decrease the main timestep ('dtl') in namelist.input.